Haxxnet/Compose-Examples/examples/arr-suite/README.md

 ### Reverse Proxy

 It is recommended to run all containers with an HTTP UI behind a reverse proxy.
 The reverse proxy can enforce a TLS encrypted communication channel with valid SSL certificates.
+Also add access controls via IP whitelisting, IdP forward-auth and many more.

 This example Compose Stack includes labels for the Traefik reverse proxy.
-Uncomment to make use of it.
+Uncomment those to make use of it.
+Otherwise, remove them.

-If you run a different reverse proxy, please adjust to its official documentation on how to configure proxy hosts.
+If you run a different reverse proxy, please refer to the official documentation on how to configure proxy hosts.
+The ports to proxy on are defined in the Docker Compose file using the `expose` directive.

 > [!TIP]
 > Once a reverse proxy is in use, you can typically remove all port mappings from the Docker Compose file.
-The reverse proxy will do the proxying and should be placed in the same network as the arr media stack.
+The reverse proxy will do the proxying and must be placed in the same Docker bridge network as the arr media stack.
 >
 > Note that the Qbittorrent TCP/8080 port is mapped at the Gluetun VPN killswitch container.
-So your reverse proxy must proxy to Gluetun in order to access the Qbittorrent admin UI.
+So your reverse proxy must proxy to the 8080 port mapped on your docker server's IP address in order to access the Qbittorrent admin UI.

 #### Traefik + Emby + HTTP Headers